Pornography: Early modern period

 A highly developed culture of visual erotica flourished in Japan during the early modern era.
 From at least the 17th century, erotic artworks became part of the mainstream social culture.
 Depictions of sexual intercourse were often presented on pictures that were meant to provide sex education for medical professionals, courtesans, and married couples.
 Makura-e (pillow pictures) were made for entertainment as well as for the guidance of married couples.
 The ninth-century Japanese art form "Shunga", which depicted sexual acts on woodblock prints and paintings became so popular by the 18th century that the Japanese government began to issue official edicts against them.
 Even so, Japanese erotica flourished with the works of artists such as Suzuki Harunobu achieving worldwide fame.
-Japanese censorship laws enacted in 1870 made the production of erotic works difficult.
-The laws remained in effect until the end of the Pacific War in 1945; nevertheless, pornography flourished through the sale of "erotic, grotesque, nonsense" (ero-guro-nansensu) periodicals, particularly in the Taishō era (1912–1926).
-From the 1960s, pink films, which portrayed sexual themes became popular in Japan.
-In 1981 the first Japanese Adult video (AV) was released.
-The Japanese pornography industry peaked in the early 2000s when about 30,000 AVs were made a year.
-From the mid-2010s, increased availability of free porn on the Internet led to a decline in the production of AVs.
-Other forms of adult entertainment such as hentai, which refers to pornographic manga and anime, and erotic video games have become popular in recent decades.